 If your Connector supports and is configured for running multiple instances (distributed workers) you can scale it in the same way as any other application would on Heroku.

 One consideration is also how resilient you need your tasks to be.
 For example, as mentioned in the documentation, “When a task fails, no rebalance is triggered as a task failure is considered an exceptional case.
 As such, failed tasks aren’t automatically restarted by the framework and must be restarted via the REST API.”
 This means if you aren’t monitoring the tasks, things don’t happen as expected.
 You can monitor the Connector application like you would another application on Heroku e.g. with New Relic, Librato, or a similar service.

 Some Connectors store configuration in property files.
 On Heroku, follow 12-Factor architecture, which specifies that configuration must be stored in the environment as Config Vars.

 To use a Connector that requires property files, you can create an initialization script that writes files based on config vars before launching the Connector processes.
 This example repository writes configuration files with a start-distributed script, which is launched by its Procfile at dyno boot.

 Installing system packages

-If you cannot install the packages you need via the Apt Buildpack, you may instead be able to use a Docker deployment.
+If you can’t install the packages you need via the Apt Buildpack, you can instead be able to use a Docker deployment.